marmelab/react-admin/docs/Validation.md

 **Tip**: The returned validation errors might have any validation format we support (simple strings or object with message and args) for each key.

-**Tip**: If your data provider leverages our [`httpClient`](https://marmelab.com/react-admin/DataProviderWriting.html#example-rest-implementation), this will be handled automatically when your server returns an invalid response with a json body contains the `errors` key.
+**Tip**: If your data provider leverages our [`httpClient`](https://marmelab.com/react-admin/DataProviderWriting.html#example-rest-implementation), this will be handled automatically when your server returns an invalid response with a json body containing the `errors` key.

 Here's an example of a dataProvider not using our `httpClient`: